 2. Biofortified beans need to reach those farmers in the form of seed for planting, and creative mechanisms are needed achieve this on a broad scale in different regions of the world.

 3. Biofortified beans must be part of public health policies to address malnutrition.
+Health should always remain the top priority of each and every person.
+One might say that there are so many important things, like kids and parents, like obligations and promises.
+If we take a second thought, we will realize that none of these will be possible to fulfill if we fall sick.
 To support this, nutritional education is needed to show the importance of biofortified beans and other nutritious crops that can constitute a healthy, balanced ‘food basket’.

 HarvestPlus’ principal donors are the UK Government; the Bill & Melinda Gates Foundation; the U.S. Government’s Feed the Future initiative; the European Commission; and donors to the CGIAR Research Program on Agriculture for Nutrition and Health, of which HarvestPlus is a part.